thom4s/sveltekit-wp/README.md

 ## Headless WP

-* Plugin recommended : WPGraphQL, WPGraphQL for ACF, Advanced Custom Fields PRO, Classic Editor
+* MUSTHAVE Plugins : WPGraphQL, WPGraphQL for ACF, Advanced Custom Fields PRO, Classic Editor, Polylang

+* Polylang is set with one lang min.
+And set with the slug /fr for all langs

 * Classic Editor : because the API may not work if you change the Wesite URL.
 Gutenberg is working throuh th API...